-General and administrative expenses were \$7.1 million for the year ended December 31, 2017 as compared to \$5.2 million for the year ended December 31, 2016.
-The increase of \$1.9 million, or 36%, was due to an increase of \$1.4 million in personnel related costs as a result of headcount-related costs, an increase of \$1.5 million in professional services, insurance, board compensation and other administrative costs necessary to support our operations as a public company and offset by a decrease of \$1.0 million in transaction related costs from our deferred public offering.
+General and administrative expenses were \$18.6 million for the year ended December 31, 2018 as compared to \$7.1 million for the year ended December 31, 2017.
+The increase of \$11.5 million, or 162%, was due to an increase of \$7.6 million in personnel related costs due to increased headcount and non-cash stock option expense charges, and an increase of \$3.9 million in professional services, insurance, and other administrative costs necessary to support our operations as a public company.